-It is important to note however, mindful eating alone is not enough, the complexity and the nutrient value of the food prepared plays an important in controlling unnecessary snacking during the day, total calorie consumption, sugar and salty snack cravings, portion size are helping weight management.
-To best control satiety, meet the energy and nutrient demands of the body, it is important to plan and prepare meals ahead of time.
+It is important to note, however, that mindful eating alone is not enough, the complexity and the nutrient value of the food prepared plays an important in controlling unnecessary snacking during the day, total calorie consumption, sugar and salty snack cravings, and portion size are helping weight management.
+To best control satiety, and meet the energy and nutrient demands of the body, it is important to plan and prepare meals ahead of time.
 It is most important that breakfast and lunch are well balanced, consisting of protein (lean proteins, eggs, dairy, vegan alternatives such as tofu, seitan, or tempeh) with the addition of whole grain carbohydrates (quinoa, buckwheat, bulgur, legumes, wild rice, whole grain bread) and a variety of vegetables.

 Not only is the food implemented on our plate important for controlling satiety, but so is the times we eat our main meals.
 It is important to have a structure in our day that is routine.
 To consume meals at similar times every 3-4 hours apart and to avoid sporadic eating.
 This is because the levels of the appetite hormone Ghrelin start to increase 3-4 hours after eating.
-By eating 3 meals per day or two meals per day (if intermittent fasting, but calorie, macronutrient and micronutrient requirements are met during eating window) will keep ghrelin and leptin levels stable.
+By eating 3 meals per day or two meals per day (if intermittent fasting, but calorie, macronutrient and micronutrient requirements are met during the eating window) will keep ghrelin and leptin levels stable.
 During crash dieting or severe calorie restriction, ghrelin levels increase, and poor food choices and cravings will increase.
-As the body requires immediate sources of energy, cravings for easily accessible high fat, high sugar foods will be enhanced.
+As the body requires immediate sources of energy, cravings for easily accessible high-fat, high-sugar foods will be enhanced.

-Overall, by being more carefully involved, organised in the preparation and awareness of your meal all the above can be achieved.
+Overall, by being more carefully involved, and organised in the preparation and awareness of your meal all the above can be achieved.
 Try not to get overwhelmed with meal preparation, by organising a weekly shopping list for easy balanced recipes is sufficient.
 The key is to be consistent as this will ensure these small changes become long-term habits that are sustainable and a part of your daily lifestyle.